Fruits and Vegetables

 Organization and objectives:

-PPP TF on Fruits and Vegetables, chaired by PepsiCo, Syngenta, and Department of Crop Production.
+PPP TF on Fruits and Vegetables, chaired by PepsiCo, Syngenta, and National Agricultural Extension Center.
 The group's activities focus on the resources of its partners to develop Vietnam's horticulture industry and pursue the common goal of 20-20-20, increasing output, income for farmers, creating more jobs and reducing emissions.
 The TF has worked with government agencies and NGOs to help smallholders implement Good Agriculture Practices (GAP), initially focusing on growing potatoes in the provinces like Lam Dong (in the South), Hai Duong, Bac Giang, Vinh Phuc and Ha Noi (in the North), to expand to other vegetables and fruits for sustainable development of the industry.

 Key outcomes: